shee0129/codesamples/README.md

 Included in this folder are coding samples of my work at the University of Minnesota.

-All main pieces of code were written by me during my time as  Assistant Director of IT.
+All main pieces of code were written by myself during my time as  Assistant Director of IT.

 The projects included are the followings: